LucLgdm/OpenGL_Cuda/Fusion/README.md

 - Register an OpenGL texture with CUDA (`cudaGraphicsGLRegisterImage`).
 - Map it to CUDA (`cudaGraphicsMapResources`) to write data.
 - Unmap it and display in OpenGL.
-- **Exercise:** implement Game of Life entirely in CUDA and render as a texture in OpenGL.
+- **Exercise:** implement Ripple effect entirely in CUDA and render as a texture in OpenGL.

 ---